runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_5/imp.md

 ### Programs
 The semantics of an IMP program is that its body statement is executed in a state initializing all its global variables to 0.
-Since \K's syntactic lists are internally interpreted as cons-lists (i.e., lists constructed with a head element followed by a tail list), we need to distinguish two cases, one when the list has at least one element and
+Since **K**'s syntactic lists are internally interpreted as cons-lists (i.e., lists constructed with a head element followed by a tail list), we need to distinguish two cases, one when the list has at least one element and